 Why do people hide their anxiety?

-For much of history, people affected by mental health issues were said to be victims of witchcraft or possessed by evil spirits.
 Today almost everywhere in the world, mental illnesses are still taboo.
 Sometimes society blames the patients themselves for their condition.
 Certain mental disorders are accompanied by aggressive behaviours or behaviours which people may consider peculiar.
 Those who display such behaviours are likely to encounter hatred, contempt, or fear.

 People with anxiety fear the society so they hide their mental illnesses.
 Stigma results in feelings of shame, blame, hopelessness and distress.
 It causes people to hide symptoms of their mental illness, it isolates them and excludes them and results in people with mental illnesses being treated differently from the rest of society.